samkohn/DUNE-FD-calc/README.md

 ### Scripts
 To run the scripts, first clone or download this repository.
 Then, ensure that your system is configured correctly by executing the `bootstrap` file with `./bootstrap`.
 This only needs to be done once.
-To set up the correct python path information, source the `setup` file with `. setup` or `source setup`.
-This needs to be done every time a new shell session is started.
+To set up the correct python path information, source the `setup` file with `source setup`.
+This needs to be done every time a new shell session is started or the code in the dunesim module will not work.

 ### Physics and Detector Configurations
 Each root-level directory contains all of the settings related to a